A Case for Active Campaign Management

 All elements of the campaign should be re-evaluated, not only on their own merits and performance, but also in the context of the campaign and how they interact with each other.

 👉 Targeting - If you’re running paid search, keywords are the foundation of your campaigns.
 The prudent marketer invests significant time in keyword research before ever launching a campaign.
 Nonetheless, it is impossible to truly optimize your keyword selections and combinations until you have watched them perform over time, expanding your data set of results.

-You should also keep in mind that keyword performance can be cyclical or seasonal, depending on nature of the campaign.
+You should also keep in mind that keyword performance can be cyclical or seasonal, depending on the nature of the campaign.
 It is critical to keep revisiting your keyword strategy, even after a considerable amount of time has passed and you think that you’ve fully optimized your campaign.

 Likewise, for display-based and paid social efforts, regular review, updating, and even elimination of parameters like age, gender, interest, hashtag usage, location, education, and online behavior is vital to success.
 Finding out what doesn’t work in these channels is often just as important as finding what does.

 👉 Ads - When someone types the magical keywords or scrolls through their feed and stumbles across the ad you’ve painstakingly crafted, you want to make sure that your first impression with this potential customer truly grabs attention.
-Not only does it need to cut through the cacophony of noise on the internet and cause them to pause, it must also concisely state enough information that the user clicks, watches or engages.
+Not only does it need to cut through the cacophony of noise on the internet and cause them to pause—but it must also concisely state enough information that the user clicks, watches, or engages.
 This in itself can be an art.

 Simultaneously, your ads need to be precise enough to not be too widely appealing.
 That may seem counter-intuitive, but remember that the more accurate your ad can be to your specific target’s interests, pain points and desires, the more effective it will be.
 Which is more likely to drive a qualified customer, “Save Money Now” or “Save Money on Drop-Shipping Costs”?
 Messaging, imagery, and word choice all play a part.